mwiater/agon/README.md

 ### Benchmark Mode

-Benchmark mode is a new feature that allows you to run a suite of benchmarks against a model to evaluate its performance.
+_(IN PROGRESS)_ Benchmark mode is a new feature that allows you to run a suite of benchmarks against a model to evaluate its performance.
 To use benchmark mode, you must first create a benchmark configuration file.
 See the `benchmark/` directory for examples.

 ## CLI Commands